Long-Tailed Recognition by Mutual Information Maximization between Latent Features and Ground-Truth Labels: Introduction

 Recently, contrastive learning~\cite{oord2018representation,chen2020simple,khosla2020supervised} is widely used in representation learning and showing state-of-the-art performance on various tasks.
 The contrastive learning framework learns representations by pushing latent features from the same sample closer and separating them from different samples.
 However, its performance degrades on long-tailed datasets as the samples are imbalanced~\cite{cui2021parametric}.
 Therefore, several works have been conducted to adapt it to the long-tailed recognition tasks~\cite{cui2021parametric,zhu2022balanced} by combining it with logit adjustment techniques~\cite{ren2020balanced,menon2021long}, which is another method to solve the long-tailed recognition task that modulates the prediction score of networks based on the appearance frequency of classes.
 Although previous methods empirically show that combining contrastive learning and logit adjustment boosts performance, they do not provide the theoretical meaning of the combination.

 In this paper, we describe the theoretical meaning of the combination and provide an improved method for combining contrastive learning and logit adjustment.
 We find that the performance of previous contrastive learning methods degrade on long-tailed datasets because they aim to maximize the mutual information (MI) between the latent features and input data.
-These approaches do not consider the imbalance of label distribution, as the ground-truth label is not involved in the maximization process.
+These approaches do not consider the imbalance of label distribution, as the ground-truth label is not involved in the maximization.
 Instead, we propose maximizing the MI between latent features and ground-truth labels, allowing the consideration of label distribution.

 By replacing the input data term with the ground-truth label term, we derive a general loss function that encompasses various other methods.
 The derived loss function includes a likelihood of latent feature term and a prior of classes term, and different ways of modeling these terms lead to different previous methods.
 For example, the softmax cross-entropy loss for a balanced dataset and the logit adjustment term for an imbalanced dataset~\cite{ren2020balanced} can be derived by modeling the likelihood as an isotropic Gaussian.
-Supervised contrastive loss~\cite{khosla2020supervised} can be derived by assuming a balanced training dataset and modeling the likelihood as a Gaussian mixture model.
+Supervised contrastive loss~\cite{khosla2020supervised} can be derived under the assumption of a balanced training dataset by estimating the likelihood using a sampling-based kernel density estimation with Gaussian kernels.